Types of Annual Flowers List with Pictures

 If you want to opt for a more productive garden, then edible annuals may be what you are after.
 Whatever your choice, annuals are a great addition to any garden.

-A. Flowering Annuals
+A. Annual Flowering Plants

 Flowering annuals are plants that grow and bloom flowers in various shapes and sizes.
 Most are aromatic and will fill the air, or your home with wonderful scents.